-A Florida Natural Areas Inventory (FNAI) Standard Data Report was prepared for the Mainline Study Area and the Pond Sites Study Area.
+A FNAI Standard Data Report was prepared for the Mainline Study Area and the Pond Sites Study Area.
 The FNAI Standard Data Reports are included in Appendix E and provide information on natural resources within the study areas, including the presence of species habitat and species occurrences.
-In addition, a USFWS Information for Planning and Consultation (IPaC) resource list was generated for the Mainline Study Area and for the Pond Sites Study Area and are included in Appendix F. The USFWS IPaC resource list identifies species federally listed or proposed to be listed and migratory birds that may be present in a proposed action area along with any designated critical habitat within the area of proposed action.
+In addition, a USFWS IPaC resource list was generated for the Mainline Study Area and for the Pond Sites Study Area and are included in Appendix F. The USFWS IPaC resource list identifies species federally listed or proposed to be listed and migratory birds that may be present in a proposed action area along with any designated critical habitat within the area of proposed action.
 Reviews for the presence of protected species were then completed during field reconnaissance events in May 2023 for the Mainline Study Area and October through December 2023 for the Pond Sites Study Area.